pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 ### Never approve code you don't understand

 A review should be thorough enough.
 After the review, you should be able to explain the change details at a reasonable level to other developers.
 This ensures that the details of the codebase are known to more than a single person.
-Remember that you are responsible for the code you reviewed because it is all about your reputation.
+Remember: you are responsible for the code you review; it is all about your reputation.

 ### PRs must be 300 lines or less